In the end, it’s about teaching, and what I always loved about coaching was the practices. Not the games, not the tournaments, not the alumni stuff.

 Teaching the players in practice was what coaching was all about to me.

-As coaches our job is to teach.
-In addition to teaching the skill set required to be great at our sport, we must also realize that we are, in fact, teaching life skills.
-Last year (2017) Club GSL had a direct impact on the lives of over 450 athletes.
-What and how we teach is very important to the community.
-Remember this.
-Your athletes may not “mature” under your watch.
-You are just a stop on the road in their journey.
+As coaches, our job is to teach.
+In addition to teaching the skill sets required to be great at our sport, we must also realize that we are, in fact, teaching life skills.
+Club GSL has had a direct impact on the lives of thousands of athletes since our inception.
+What and how we teach is important to their development as well as the larger community.
+We encourage our coaches to remember that athletes may not “mature” under their watch.
+They are just a stop on the road during their journey.

 “What your kids learn from you will become part of them forever”.

-Confidence, commitment, teamwork, goal setting, dealing with loss, overcoming fear, learning to handle pressure and being a gracious winner/loser are a just few of the things your kids will be learning from you.
-Try to keep in mind that they are always watching you.
-How you react to stress, pressure, conflict and success are all things that they will be adopting in the future.
-It’s a sobering thought .
+Confidence, commitment, teamwork, goal setting, dealing with loss, overcoming fear, learning to handle pressure, and being a gracious winner/loser are a just few of the things our kids will be learn.
+We try to keep in mind that our athletes are always watching us.
+How we react to stress, pressure, conflict, and success are all things that they will be adopting in the future.
+It’s a sobering thought.